 CCPA publishes a quarterly newsletter, COGNICA, dedicated to keeping our members informed about current trends in counselling in Canada.
 An online version, including past issues, is available through the Member Portal, a members only section of the website.
 We also provide electronic bulletins to members who subscribe to our monitored list-serv.
 Four times a year, we publish the Canadian Journal of Counselling and Psychotherapy (CJCP) which provides members up to date information on counselling research, innovative practices, and book reviews.

 We offer a “Members only” restricted zone on our site which provides access to:

 - previous issues of Cognica

 EVENTS, SPECIAL INTERESTS AND AWARDS

-CCPA co-sponsors, with local coordinating committees, an annual national conference dedicated to providing members with new ideas and new techniques to help them meet the needs of their clients.
-We have special interest and regional chapters across Canada.
-CCPA has an Awards program to recognize outstanding contributions by its members to our profession in the areas of research, writing, training, program development and bilingualism.
-We work actively with other associations and with government departments, to promote our professional projects.
+CCPA co-sponsors, with local coordinating committees, an annual national conference dedicated to providing members with new ideas and new techniques to help them meet the needs of clients.
+CCPA has special interest and regional chapters across Canada.
+There is also an Awards program to recognize outstanding contributions by its members to our profession in the areas of research, writing, training, program development and bilingualism.
+CCPA works actively with other associations and with government departments, to promote its professional projects.

 What is required to become a member?

 • Proof of graduation (in the form of a copy of your degree certificate or a copy of your transcript);